The Best Ways to Start Saving for College

 If you talk to a financial adviser, you’ll discover that Section 529 plans are the vehicle of choice to save for college.
 These plans, which are sponsored by virtually every state and also by many colleges and universities, come in two basic flavors:

 Prepaid 529 plans.
 If you’re intent on sending your children to your alma mater, you can set up a prepaid plan for each child that essentially allows you to pay that school’s tuition now at today’s rates years in advance.
 That way, if tuition skyrockets, you’re locked in at lower rates.

 That sounds good, of course, but it’s not right for everyone.
 “I don’t recommend these plans for people with young children,” says Dave Grant, CFP and founder of Finance for Teachers in Cary, Illinois.
-“You’re taking a huge risk that the money won’t be there 10 or 15 years down the road when you need it—much like with the current pension crisis in Illinois.”
+“You’re taking a huge risk that the money won’t be there 10 or 15 years down the road when you need it.”

 You also run the risk that your child may want to go to any school other than your favorite school.
 “In that case, you have limited transfer options,” Grant says.

 Savings 529 plans.
 These plans allow you to invest in a variety of mutual fund-like options within a particular plan.
 Typically, your investment choices are limited to different stock and fixed-income accounts.
 Some 529 savings plans may limit your investment choices to portfolios geared to specific risk tolerances or to the ages of your children.

 For example, the State of Illinois’ “Bright Start” plan offers six age-based portfolios and five choice-based portfolios, each reflecting a given time horizon and risk tolerance, with investment options from the Vanguard, Oppenheimer and American Century mutual fund families, among others.
 Finally, that plan lets you select an actively managed or index strategy.